 As new members are elected to the Executive Board, they shall be sent a copy of the official Board Policy Manual.

-Each section of the Board Policy Manual should be formally reviewed by the Board at least once every two years to ensure that policies remain current and relevant.
+Each section of the Board Policy Manual should be formally reviewed by the Board’s Policy Committee every year to ensure that policies remain current and relevant.
 A time for considering recommendations for these proposed policy changes should be set aside on the Executive Board meeting agenda.